hermy-sf/COHIWizard/README.md

 1) download the respective installation package from the [COHIRADIA webpage](https://www.radiomuseum.org/dsp_cohiradia.cfm) (zip file)
 2) unpack the zip file to a local directory of your PC, say `cohihome`
-3) start the exe File COHIWizard.exe
+3) start the exe File COHIWizard_v1.3.x.exe, x being the last sub-version

 ## Method B (most recent version) for execution under Python (also running under LINUX but not yet excessively tested.
 The main functions have been successfully executed under DEBIAN 12):